kubernetes/kops/docs/cli/kops_create_cluster.md

 ```
       --admin-access string         Restrict access to admin endpoints (SSH, HTTPS) to this CIDR.
 If not set, access will not be restricted by IP.
       --associate-public-ip         Specify --associate-public-ip=[true|false] to enable/disable association of public IP for master ASG and nodes.
 Default is 'true'. (default true)
+      --bastion                     Specify --bastion=[true|false] to turn enable/disable bastion setup.
+Default to 'false' when topology is 'public' and defaults to 'true' if topology is 'private'.
       --channel string              Channel for default versions and configuration to use (default "stable")
       --cloud string                Cloud provider to use - gce, aws
       --dns-zone string             DNS hosted zone to use (defaults to longest matching zone)